phrawzty/katacoda/get-started-woo/implement-check-logic.md

 - Using an editor such as `vim` or `nano` directly in the shell
 - Via the built-in editor in the upper right of this window

-Before moving on to the next step, take a moment to examine the code itself.
+Before moving on to the next step, take a moment to examine the code.
 Some questions to ask yourself:
 - What's being imported?
 - What class is `AwesomeCheck` an instance of?
-- What data does this class need to run?
+- What data does the Check need to run?
 How are those variables being populated?
+What happens if they're missing?
 - How are the OK/WARNING/CRITICAL state conditions being determined?